micbinks - UK holiday, leisure & tourist attraction images

 A collection of old beers on the shelf here in the Off Licence.
 It was a pity about the layer of dust over many of the exhibits at the Museum of Shops in Eastbourne, sadly suggesting a lack of upkeep.

-Er, Belinda, they're closed.
-Pubs had funny opening times and were closed in the afternoons in the olden days!
-Eastbourne's Museum of Shops was fascinating and well worth the visit we thought.
+Pubs had strict opening times and were closed in the afternoons in the olden days, drat!
+Eastbourne's Museum of Shops was full of wonderfully interesting artefacts from bygone times and was well worth the visit for a dose of nostalgia.
+Entrance cost £3.25 (or three-pound, five-shillings!) at the time of our visit.

-See our collection of related UK tourist websites to the attractions we visit.
+See our collection of related UK tourist resources for the attractions we visit.